Nikinox/Nikinox/Mintbuntu/README.md

 Mintbuntu has the goal to make Lubuntu faster and better adding some Mint XFCE funtionalities thanks to the XFCE desktop environment.

 ## Main functionalities
-- The Desktop is lighter
+- The Desktop is lighter and more stable
 - Some basic split screen funtionalities
 - all XFCE functionalities
 - ZRAM for a little bit of extra RAM